If you want the best 3-week backpacking Malaysia itinerary and how to explore this amazing country, look no further.

 City culture: Kuala Lumpur – 2-3 days

-As you are most likely to arrive in Malaysia via its capital city Kuala Lumpur, we’ll start the city section here.
-Often called abbreviated to KL, things to do in Kuala Lumpur include checking out its stunning towers, as well as exploring Chinatown, Little India and Central Market.
+You will most likely to arrive in Malaysia via its capital city Kuala Lumpur.
+It’s often called abbreviated to KL.
+Things to do in Kuala Lumpur include exploring its stunning towers, Chinatown, Little India and Central Market.
 For a side trip just outside of the city, don’t miss the glittering Batu Caves.

-Click here to read my post all about backpacking in Kuala Lumpur and what to do for 2 days.
+Click here to read my post all about backpacking in Kuala Lumpur and what to do for one day.

 Marvel at Kuala Lumpur’s Towers